Sergecage/rsschool-cv/cv.md

 ### Personal skills

-Higly motivated to get sufficient expirience in frontend development.
+Highly motivated to get sufficient expirience in frontend development.
 Spend more than 20 hours per week on self-studying.
 ***
 Full of new ideas and open to critics.
 Confident.